Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Phase-field models of brittle fracture

 They are referred to in the literature as Ambrosio--Tortorelli (AT) functionals of type~1 and~2, respectively.
+The corresponding crack profiles are given by

 Some authors like \cite{kuhn+schuelter+mueller15} prefer $w(d) = d^2$ because it has a local minimizer at $d=0$.
 Thus, in the absence of mechanical strain, the unfractured solution $d \equiv 0$ is a minimizer of the total energy.
 As a result, no additional constraints need to be applied to ensure that $d \ge 0$.
 However, this argument becomes void when solver technology is available that can handle the explicit constraints $0 \le d \le 1$.
 In contrast, for the AT-1 functional we have $w' \neq 0$ in the intact state $d=0$.
 Together with the constraint $d \in [0,1]$ this leads to a threshold, i.e., a minimum load required to cause damage~\cite{pham_amor_marigo_maurini:2011}.
+A numerical comparison of the AT-1 and AT-2 functionals can be found in~\cite{burke_ortner_sueli:2013}.

 \citet{kuhn+schuelter+mueller15} proposed to regard the Ambrosio--Tortorelli functionals as special instances of the general family defined by